 In the smaller gallery, S-010100 sits within a hollow carved into the partition wall.
 When viewed from this vantage, a grid of columns and beams are visually compressed into a ‘dynamic aperture,' allowing the viewer to see all elements of the work at once.
 The rotation of the mechanism and the turning glass demarcates the void within the wall, manipulating the view of the space beyond.

 S-011110 and S-010100 are imagined as architectural interventions that divide the gallery both spatially and visually.

 “Conceived as switches within architecture’s larger network of immaterial flow, they alter the duration of procession and the direction of vision, ricocheting sightlines across moving glass planes,” the gallery states.

 Oppenheimer conceives buildings as living: brought to life by the inhabitants that move through them, reconfiguring and re-contextualising the space over time.
-The glass and steel structures are also considered alive, and the tactile and reflective nature of the surfaces transform the materials from inanimate to ‘alive’.
+The glass and steel structures are viewed as living organisms, and the tactile and reflective nature of the surfaces transform the materials from inanimate to ‘alive’.
 As Oppenheimer states,

 “The beams are sensitive to a visitor’s touch.
 Contact with their surface animates and alters their position, shifting the division of interior space and the reflected view of the glass surface.
 The works operate in tandem.
 Light, sight, and habitation are shaped by the dynamic apparatus of the architectural switch, activated by the visitors’ motion.
 The interior envelope is a temporal orchestration of coordinates in flux.”

-Oppenheimer’s work demonstrates how solid materials like glass and metal can be used to delineate and redefine space given their sensorial properties, which engage and interact with natural agents such as light, space, and man.
+Oppenheimer’s work demonstrates how the sensorial properties of solid materials like glass and metal can be used to delineate and redefine space by enaging and interacting with natural agents such as light, space, and man.